brittaniSavery/siba-league-site/frontend/src/lib/home.md

 #1 Kansas City Koyotes vs #4 Dallas Rangers
 #3 Portland Rhinos vs #2 Phoenix Scorpions

 In post-season news, two news GMs will be taking over teams at the start of the next season.
-Julous Coleman will be managing the Los Angeles Waves and Aron Ivanovich will be managing the Calgary Charge.
+Julous Coleman will be managing the Los Angeles Waves and Vann Red will be managing the Calgary Charge.
 For the college leagues, we also have a couple of new head coaches joining the SICBA, J Coleman with Mississippi State and JC Coleman with Michigan.
 We're excited to see they all handle their new responsibilities.

 ### May 8, 2021